Spixmaster/tools/README.md

 # tools
-A C++ library.
-This project contains all functions I use personally in general.
+A C++ library which contains all functions I use in general.

-## Usage
+## Installation
-You can only use this project in your own ones.
-Thus, no main is included.

 ### As a submodule
 ```sh
 cd to/your/project